-BIOL 5020 Biological Sciences and Geographic Information Systems (3) Four hours lecture
+BIOL 5020 Biological Sciences and Geographic Information Systems (4) Three hours lecture, three hours laboratory

 Students in the biological sciences shall learn the functionality of geographic information systems and spatial analysis related to epidemiological and population dynamics.
 They will learn the integration of computer plotting, site investigation mapping and analysis of geo-positioning satellite information from the application of real-time case studies of research problems in the biological sciences.